dillonredding/dillonredding.github.io/_posts/2025-10-12-superfluous-optionality.md

 }
 ```

 There’s a similar function called `getOrElse`, the main difference being that it unwraps the `Option` for us.
 We don’t need to make this distinction with the Elvis operator.
+Again, I leave this as an exercise.

 Now let’s take a look at `Option.fold`.
 This method combines the functionality of `map` and `getOrElse` by accepting two functions: an `(A) -> B` in the case of `Some<A>` and a `() -> B` in the case of `None`.
 We can accomplish the same behavior in vanilla Kotlin with smart-casting and an `if`-`else` expression.